-It is important to note that DAO governance depends solely on the members, who take critical decisions regarding the future of the project.
+It is important to note that DAO governance depends solely on the members, who make critical decisions regarding the future of the project.
 Smart contracts help in defining the rule set of the DAO through a core group of community members.
-The assurance of public evidence, audits and verification could help any member understand how the protocol works at different times.
+The assurance of public evidence, audits, and verification could help any member understand how the protocol works at different times.

 Learn the concepts of Decentralized Autonomous Organizations and their role in web3 with DAO Flashcards

 Types of Decentralized Autonomous Organizations